BEHRINGER Poly D

 The MIDI implementation is minimalist: note ON, note OFF, Pitch Bend, Modulation, MIDI Clock, Sequencer, Arpeggiator.

-This Behringer Poly D is already decked out with other names : Para D, Super D.
+This Behringer Poly D is already given other names : Para D, Super D.

 Like the minimoog, it's recommended to power on and let the Behringer Poly D heat for 10 to 15 minutes before using, see more if the device was cold.
 This allows the electronic components to reach their normal operating temperature and stabilize.
 This is necessary for the tuning to be reliable and constant for a moment.
-However, it will be necessary to adjust the general TUNE and OSCILLATOR-2, 3 & 4 setting again if the session, training or performance lasts long.
+However, it will be necessary to adjust the general TUNE and TUNE OSC.2 & 3 setting again if the session, training or performance lasts long.

 See Startup Guide of Poly D (5,5 Mo)